VeriTaS: The First Dynamic Benchmark for Multimodal Automated Fact-Checking: Results

-Across all baselines, \textsc{Gemini~3~Pro} achieves the strongest results on all metrics in both evaluation settings, even surpassing the AFC-specialized models DEFAME and \textsc{Loki}.
-The second-best model, \gpt, trails by $+0.15$ and $+0.06$ MSE, depending on retrieval access.
-Open-source \llama performs the worst, also under search augmentation, lagging behind even older proprietary models such as \textsc{Gemini~2.0~Flash}.
-This highlights a substantial performance gap between current open-source and proprietary multimodal LLMs for AFC.
-Surprisingly, despite its specialization, \textsc{Loki} outperforms only \textsc{Llama}.
+Across all baselines, \textsc{Claude~Opus~4.6} achieves the strongest MSE in both evaluation settings, even surpassing the AFC-specialized models DEFAME and \textsc{Loki}.
+The second-best model, \textsc{Gemini~3~Flash}, even surpassing \textsc{Gemini~3.1~Pro}, trails by $+0.18$ and $+0.09$ MSE, depending on retrieval access.
+Open-source \llama performs the worst among LLMs, also under search augmentation.
+In contrast, open-source \textsc{Gemma~4~(31B)} and \textsc{Qwen~3.5~(397B)}both perform on par or better than top-tier \textsc{Gemini~3.1~Pro}.
+Surprisingly, despite its specialization, \textsc{Loki} underperforms all other models.
+Subset results reveal several observations: (1) Video claims are the most difficult to fact-check for almost all models, (2) only \gpt and \qwen seem to noticeably struggle with non-English claims, and (3) many models exhibit a strong bias towards rating claims as \compromised.